radius-project/radius/docs/content/tutorial/dapr-microservices.md

 }
 ```

-This declaration adds the state store as an instance of type `dapr.io/StateStore@v1alpha1`.
-You've seen instance declarations before, so you can notice some differences with this one. `statestore` has a `config` section instead of a `run` section.
+This declaration adds the state store as a component of kind `dapr.io/StateStore@v1alpha1`.
+You've seen component declarations before, so you can notice some differences with this one. `statestore` has a `config` section instead of a `run` section.

 {{% alert title="💡 Config" color="primary" %}}
-The `config` section is one of several top level sections in an *instance*.
-In general instance types that represent a data store will have a `config` section
+The `config` section is one of several top level sections in a *component*.
+In general component that represent a data store will have a `config` section
 {{% /alert %}}

 Inside the `config` section you specified a `kind` of `state.azure.tablestorage`.
-This corresponds to the type of Dapr state store used for [Azure Table Storage](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/setup-azure-tablestorage/).
+This corresponds to the kind of Dapr state store used for [Azure Table Storage](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/setup-azure-tablestorage/).

 Inside the `config` section you specified `managed: true`.
 This flag tells Radius to manage the lifetime of the Azure Storage account for you.
 The Azure Storage account will be deleted when you delete the application.